amandeepsinghkhanna/obsidian_vault_notes/Coursera Courses/How to win data science competitions/How to win data science competitions.md

 2. <b>K-fold</b> - We split our data into k different parts and iterate through them using every part as validation set only once.
 It can be said that K-fold validation is k times hold out validation.
 3. <b>Leave one out</b> - Leave one out validation is a special case of k-fold validation when k is equal to the number of samples in our data.
 We will iterate over each sample leaving k-1 objests as training and 1 object as testing subset.

 The main difference between the three strategies is the number of splits that are made on the data.

+When we are trying to randomly split the data which has less number of rows, a random split of the data can fail and we may have unequal distribution of target classes within each sample.
+In this case we will be splitting the data using stratification which will ensure that the distribution of the target categories is maintained across all the folds.

+#### User of stratification in sampling the data:
+- Small datasets
+- Unbalanced datasets
+- Multiclass classification datasets with large number of categories